 The best way to address an executive functioning disorder is to work with one of our specialists to build the scaffold needed for success.
 That often means modifying the environment, teaching deficient skills and then practicing the new skills in short, manageable segments while providing the support and incentives needed until success is achieved.
-At Therapies for Success, we do it all!
+At Therapies for Success, we build this scaffold for success.

 What is Math Comprehension?

 Math comprehension involves reading and understanding the written problems.
 Math word problems often pose a challenge, because they require students to read and comprehend the text of the problem, identify the question that needs to be answered, and then create and solve a numerical equation.

 What is the Optimal Treatment for Math Comprehension?